The-Web3-Compass/web3-compass-data-repository/examples/example-11/frontend/implementation.md

 - Listening for fulfillment events
 - Estimating fees and execution times

-It’s the JavaScript SDK for OnlySwaps.
+It’s the JavaScript SDK for only swaps.
 Use it when you need programmatic access to cross-chain functionality beyond what your contract provides.